404-unfound/404unfound/content/writeups/Hack@AC_24/HackMe:)/index.md

 Now comes the slightly mind-boggling part.
 We have so many packets, what do we filter for?

-There are a bunch of protocols here - 802.11, UDP, ARP, ICMP, HTTP... and so on.
+There are a bunch of protocols here - 802.11, UDP, ARP, ICMP, HTTP, and so on.
 While we do have the decrypted traffic, some of the packets are still encrypted due to the nature of the protocol, like HTTPS.
 So we probably can't get a flag from that.

-So, we should look for something that we don't need to decrypt - like HTTP.
+Thus, we should look for something that we don't need to decrypt - like HTTP.

 ![HTTP Traffic](http.png)